MADE IN MONTEREY

 Wine

-With over 40,000 acres of wine grapes planted in Monterey County, numerous varieties and styles of wine are easily found here.
+With over 40,000 acres of wine grapes planted in Monterey County, numerous varieties and styles of wine are easily found here at wineries and tasting rooms across the County.
 An astonishing 42 varietals are planted in Monterey County with Chardonnay and Pinot Noir being some of the most popular.

 Search all lodging